Turbodegaiger/explore-with-me/README.md

 # java-explore-with-me
-Project for planning where to go and posting new events.
+Project Explore With Me is made for planning where to go and for posting new events.

 https://github.com/Turbodegaiger/explore-with-me/pull/5